What is acute appendicitis?

 In older children and teenagers, the most common symptoms are similar to those experienced by adults.

-It is not uncommon for acute appendicitis in children to be confused with stomach flu, a misdiagnosis which increases the risk of a burst appendix.
+Good to know: It is not uncommon for acute appendicitis in children to be confused with gastroenteritis, a common condition also known as stomach flu.
+A misdiagnosis can increase the risk of a burst appendix.

 Acute appendicitis symptoms in pregnancy